Now in beta Free for academic researchers — request access and we'll set you up.

 Why it's free

 ThisStudy is run by academic researchers.
 There's no subscription, no per-response fee, and no plan to add one.
-We're in invite-only beta while we stabilize things.
+We're in beta while we stabilize things.
 If you want to try it on a real study, ask.

 Request access